GuilhermePiorno/binFileReader/README.md

 Setup custom decode column header
 ```
 option: 6
-fill in with a name for the column: matricula
+fill in with a name for the column: int_value
 fill in with a name for the column: next
-fill in with a name for the column: media
+fill in with a name for the column: float_value
 fill in with a name for the column: status
 ```